howardchung/watchparty/README.md

 ### Virtual Browser Setup

-This project supports creating virtual browsers using several cloud providers, or by spawning Docker containers on the development server.
+This project supports creating virtual browsers (using https://github.com/m1k1o/neko) either on a cloud provider, or by spawning Docker containers on the development server.
 For local development, the Docker on local approach is preferred.

 - Install Docker: `curl -fsSL https://get.docker.com | sh`
 - Make sure you have an SSH key pair set up on the server (`id_rsa` in `~/.ssh` directory)